MSCantrell/RedRumRunner/prompt_plan.md

    - Formation movement
    - Speed limited by slowest ship
    - Split/merge fleet operations
-3. Create a fleet management interface:
+3. Create a fleet management interface using tcod:
    - Overview of all ships
    - Assignment of officers
    - Cargo distribution